Getting started – school leaders

 1. Provide clear leadership, vision, strategy and plans for improvement

-Working with governors and trustees, the senior mental health lead and the senior leadership team (SLT), school leaders should develop a clear vision for how to promote mental health and wellbeing throughout their school.
+Working with governors, parent councils or trustees, the senior mental health lead and the senior leadership team (SLT), school leaders should develop a clear vision for how to promote mental health and wellbeing throughout their school.

 By auditing what is already in place, the SLT can identify priority areas for improvement and convert this into a strategic plan to help drive whole-school change.
 An essential part of this audit will be speaking with pupils, parents and carers to highlight areas for improvement.